BetaDistribution

 BetaDistribution (a, b)

-to create a beta distribution with specified parameter values.
+to create a beta distribution with fixed parameter values a

 BetaDistribution.fit (x,